Insight by Tanium

 Such data enables trend spotting.
 For example, an update to a widely used application might cause crashes, memory spikes or user lockouts.

-The confidence index, which appears on the Tanium console, is updated every three to five minutes.
+The index, which appears on the Tanium console, updates every 3 to 5 minutes.

 “We’re getting data from all these endpoints as they’re making changes,” Kaur said.
 That means users on the West Coast could potentially learn of a problematic patch or some other threat manifesting itself on the East Coast in time to avoid it.

-As the artificial intelligence lead for Tanium, Kaur espoused a step-at-a-time approach to applying AI to cybersecurity, and the detection and automated remediation.
+As the artificial intelligence lead for Tanium, Kaur espoused a step-at-a-time approach to applying AI to cybersecurity, detection and automated remediation.

-AI-enabled automation, coupled with natural language queries, will eventually let users do more thorough discovery of activities on and conditions of their endpoints.
-It will also allow them to build automations without a lot of coding.
+AI-enabled automation, coupled with Natural Language queries, will eventually let users do more thorough discovery of activities on and conditions of their endpoints.
+It will also let them build automations without a lot of coding.

-“Maybe what you’re trying to automate is a look at endpoints that have x, y and z, and then you want to apply some sort of fix to them,” Kaur said.
-Stating the use case to the Tanium tool would result in a “draft of what this automation could look like, so you can go in and tinker and tweak it.”
+“Maybe what you’re trying to automate is a look at endpoints that have x, y and z, and then you want to apply some sort of fix to them,” Kaur said, adding that the Tanium tool would result in a “draft of what this automation could look like, so you can go in and tinker and tweak it.”

 Copyright © 2024 Federal News Network.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.